ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 REDUCATE_

 **Image Description:**
-The image contains the word "REEDUCATE_" in a stylized font with the letter "R" in green color and the rest of the letters in dark blue or black.
-The underscore at the end suggests a prompt or a continued action.
+The image shows the word "REDUCATE_" with the letter "R" highlighted in green, while the rest of the letters are in blue.
+The word appears on a black background.
 ```
 ![Image 1](page5_img1.jpeg)